 Like solar panel wattage ratings, solar module output assumes ideal conditions for generating solar electricity, and a solar system's total power generation depends on the solar panels' wattage.
 However, actual power production will vary depending on the weather and sun conditions, such as shading.
 Modules produce less energy when temperatures exceed 25° C (77° F).
 Accurately estimating actual solar power output is critical for generating electricity bill cost savings estimates.

-Solar panel power output is highest in direct sunlight, so clouds, dust, or smog can reduce power output.
-On cloudy days, solar panels may produce less than 50 percent of the possible electricity.
+Solar panel power output is highest in direct sunlight, but clouds, dust, or smog can reduce it.
+Also, on cloudy days, solar panels may produce less than 50 percent of the possible electricity.

 Solar Panel Orientation & Environmental Factors